 optical fingerprint readers can be fooled by a fingerprint etched in latex, a fingerprint in ballistics gel, and a paper copy that has been licked.
 A

-heat detector can be fooled by a sheet of glass or a fire proximity suit.
-It will not be fooled cooling the body or heating the room, by being covered in mud, or by wearing a diving suit.
+heat detector can be fooled using a sheet of glass or a fire proximity suit.
+It will not be fooled by cooling one's body or heating the room, by being covered in mud, or by wearing a diving suit.
 A

 Laser beam detectors cannot be dodged using night vision goggles or cosmetic powder to reveal them, or by pointing another laser at the detector.
 A thief may be able to